pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

   - Similarly, you can change the thickness of the map lines if you wish.
   - Use "[" and "]" on the keyboard to adjust the radius of the density.
-  - Ctrl middle-mouse scroll to change the contour level (one step at at time seems good to me).
+  - Ctrl middle-mouse scroll to change the contour level (one step at time seems good to me).

 ## Let's Go!